 Welcome — and THANK YOU for your interest in the Honorary Consulate of Malawi, the Warm Heart of Africa!
 Our first Honorary Consul in the United States is Jordan Scofield Price.
-He resides in Houston, Texas with his wife Heather and and was appointed by the Minister of Foreign Affairs and International Cooperation after a decade of service to the Republic.
+He resides in Wimberley, Texas with his wife Heather and was appointed by the Minister of Foreign Affairs and International Cooperation after a decade of service to the Republic.
 The role of our Honorary Consul is to work with the Malawi Mission in the United States of America to enhance bilateral relations in trade, investment, tourism, economy, culture and science between both countries.

 Malawi is Africa at its purest, offering unique and extraordinary experiences.
 From its undulating mountains to the shores of its stunning lake, the country has traditionally been overlooked as a mainstream destination—which means you will find hidden gems and authentic and genuine people.